Wizdave97/Uptime-Checker/README.md

 ## UPTIME CHECKING AND MONITORING APP

-Built with pure node.js no frameworks or NPM
+Built with pure node.js no frameworks or NPM, complete with a test runner

 ## RUNNING THE APP